-In this Baldur’s Gate 3 Build Guide I’m going to be covering my Cleric Build for Early Access, and showing you what I’ve found to work best.
-I’ll be doing more Build Guides at the launch of Baldur’s Gate 3, but for now, let’s look at how you can use an Cleric effectively in the first Act of the game.
+Baldur’s Gate 3 Builds: Cleric Guide (Light Domain) – In this Baldur’s Gate 3 Build Guide I’m going to be covering my Cleric Build, and showing you what I’ve found to work best.
+I’ll be doing more Build Guides for Baldur’s Gate 3, but for now, let’s look at how you can use a Light Domain Cleric effectively in the game.

 Baldur’s Gate 3 Builds: Cleric Guide (Light Domain)

 Clerics in Baldur’s Gate 3 choose their Domain during Character Creation and for this Build, I’m going to be showing you my Light Domain setup.
 The reason I chose Light Domain is that I wanted to make a Cleric that could deal good damage and still have some support Spells, and Light Domain does a decent job of this.
 However, you can make this Build for the most part using other Domains in Early Access, but you will miss out on a couple of really strong Spells.
 Still the concept is basically the same.

 The problem with Clerics in Early Access is that their go to Cantrip for damage: Sacred Flame has a terrible hit chance a large portion of the time.
 So unlike Warlocks who use Eldritch Blast, and Wizards who use something like Fire Bolt, Clerics have no reliable way to deal damage with Spells every round unless they use their Spell Slots.
 Because of this they can end up in situations where they have no Spells left to cast, limiting their damage output.